vidjil/vidjil/doc/server.md

 ```

 - `"2"`           :  the original config ID on the server from which the data was exported
-- `"description"` :  the original config parameters (only for information, they are ignoed in the import)
+- `"description"` :  the original config parameters (only for information, they are ignored in the import)
 - `"link_local"`  :  the config ID that will be used on the new server

 In the `config.json` file, you have to replace all `link_local` values with the corresponding config ID